 See also: Diathermy

-Despite the apparent advantages of the new technique, there were a number of technical problems which limited its adoption and it would be many years before high frequency machines would be widely used in Beauty Culture to remove superfluous hair.
+Despite the apparent advantages of the new technique, there were a number of technical problems which limited its adoption and it would be many years before high-frequency machines would be widely used in Beauty Culture to remove superfluous hair.

-Until the 1930s, high frequency electrical currents were generated by machines that used one or more ‘spark-gaps’ to produce high frequency electrical oscillations.
+Until the 1930s, high-frequency electrical currents were generated by machines that used one or more ‘spark-gaps’ to produce high frequency electrical oscillations.
 Unfortunately, the spark-gap was easily influenced by environmental factors like humidity and was difficult to control.
 Although they could adjust the gap, the operator had to rely on the sound of the hissing spark-gap to judge the intensity of the current (Hinkel & Lind, 1968, p.
 174).

-High frequency machines were used to warm parts of the body in ‘medical diathermy’ treatments but they could also generate the high temperatures used in ‘surgical diathermy’ to excise warts, carbuncles, malignant growths, tonsils and other things either by electrodessication (cautery) or by electrocoagulation.
-Some doctors also treated women suffering from hypertrichosis – abnormal or excessive hair growth – by destroying the papilla of the hair follicle with a high frequency current as Bordier had suggested.
+High-frequency machines were used to warm parts of the body in ‘medical diathermy’ treatments but they could also generate the high temperatures used in ‘surgical diathermy’ to excise warts, carbuncles, malignant growths, tonsils and other things either by electrodessication (cautery) or by electrocoagulation.
+Some doctors also treated women suffering from hypertrichosis – abnormal or excessive hair growth – by destroying the papilla of the hair follicle with a high-frequency current as Bordier had suggested.

 However, these diathermy machines were not generally embraced by Beauty Culture.
 As well as being more difficult to use, most manufacturers selling machines into the beauty industry remained with electrolysis.
 This does not mean that they were totally ignored.
-Elizabeth Arden used diathermy machines to warm client’s face and increase blood circulation in the Vienna Youth Mask treatments she introduced in 1928.
+Elizabeth Arden used diathermy machines to warm client’s faces and increase blood circulation in the Vienna Youth Mask treatments she introduced in 1928.